MyCryptoHQ/knowledge-base-content/how-to/getting-started/how-to-buy-ether-with-usd.md

 * [Understand the difference between a hosted wallet / exchange and client-side wallet before moving your ETH to your own wallet.](/general-knowledge/about-mycrypto/whats-the-difference-between-an-exchange-and-mycrypto)
 * [Learn how to protect your funds!](/staying-safe/protecting-yourself-and-your-funds)
-* [10 Tips for Noobs](/general-knowledge/ethereum-blockchain/getting-back-to-the-basics-ten-tips-for-newbies) & [Words are Hard](/general-knowledge/ethereum-blockchain/a-glossary-of-common-terms-in-the-ethereum-crypto-space) are both great intros.
+* [Words are Hard](/general-knowledge/ethereum-blockchain/a-glossary-of-common-terms-in-the-ethereum-crypto-space) is a great intro.

 ## Detailed steps on buying ETH on Coinbase